 Informed consent refers to a patient giving permission to undergo treatment or medical care after having been informed of the risks and side effects associated with said treatment.
 Informed consent often comes up during medical malpractice cases when the liable party argues that the injury or illness the victim sustained was a natural effect of their treatment.

-If the healthcare provider in question failed to obtain your informed consent, or your attorney can show that your injury or illness was not related to a natural risk or side effect, you may be able to show the healthcare facility or doctor is indeed negligent.
+If the healthcare professional in question failed to obtain your informed consent, or your attorney can show that your injury or illness was not related to a natural risk or side effect, you may be able to show the healthcare facility or doctor is indeed negligent.

 What Evidence Can Be Used to Support My Medical Malpractice Lawsuit?

-To prove that the healthcare provider in your case breached the medical standard of care, your attorney will need to show the four elements of negligence have been met.
+prove that the healthcare provider in your case breached the medical standard of care, your attorney will need to show the four elements of negligence have been met.
 These include:

 - Duty of care